Get A Colorado Marriage License: The Easiest Step-By-Step

 • Can you get married in Colorado if you’re from outside the U.S?

 Yes, you can get married in Colorado even if you’re from another country.
-Pick a County Clerk and ask what you need to bring, plus also check with your own country for what you need to do to make it valid there.
+Pick a County Clerk, contact them and ask what you need to bring, plus also check with your own country for what you need to do to make it valid there.

 • How can I get a Colorado marriage license online?

-To get your Colorado marriage license online, find one of just a few County Clerks who offer online appointments.
-To see who does, check websites to see who lists online appointments as an option.
-Some clerks, also require that you give a Colorado address to mail the license to.
+To get a Colorado marriage license online, find one of just a few County Clerks who offer online appointments.
+Check websites to see who lists online appointments as an option. *Some clerks also require that in order to have an online appointment, you need a Colorado address for them to mail you the license.

 Photo: Colorado Photographer Squad

-The minimum requirement in Colorado is that they be ordained by an organization like Universal Life Church or American Marriage Ministries, and that they sign your license with an official title like “Reverend” or “Minister”.
+The minimum requirement in Colorado is that they be ordained by an online ordination organization (find these with a quick Google), and that they sign your license with an official title like “Reverend” or “Minister”.
 Ask the ordaining organization for the title to use.
-Colorado County Clerks don’t typically ask for paperwork confirming ordination, they just require that the officiant signs with an official title, but always double-check since rules can change at any time and different clerks have different rules.
+Colorado County Clerks don’t typically ask for paperwork confirming ordination, they just require that the officiant signs with an official title, but always double-check since different clerks can have different rules.

 Same sex marriage